SEU-ICS/docs/docs/shell/index.md

 * The output of the `/bin/ps` commands in `trace11.txt`, `trace12.txt`, and `trace13.txt` will be different from run to run.
 However, the running states of any mysplit processes in the output of the `/bin/ps` command should be identical.

 ## Hand-In Instructions

-* Join the Github Classroom and accept the assignment Shell-Lab via the invitation link.
-You will be assigned a private repository.
+We use GitHub Classroom to manage and organize labs.
+Follow these steps to submit your `tsh` implementation:

+* **Join the GitHub Classroom**: An invitation link has been shared in the course group chat, open the link to join the GitHub Classroom.
+You'll need to register a GitHub account if you don't have one.
+You should be able to see your student ID (e.g., `09Jxxxxx`) listed in the roaster, please carefully find your student ID and link your GitHub account with it.
+* **Accept the assignment**: After joining the Classroom, there will be a window asking you to accept the assignment.
+A private repository will be created for you once you accept the assignment.
-* Submit your `tsh.c` file to the above repository with a commit, and our auto-grading tool will evaluate your submission.
+* **Submit your work**: Submit your `tsh.c` file to your repository with a commit.
+You can submit as many times as you want before the deadline.
+There are two ways to submit your work:
+    - *operate on the web page*: open your repository, click `tsh.c`, click the pencil icon in the upper right corner, copy-paste the content your local `tsh.c` file to the web page, click the green button labeled `Commit changes...`, and click the green button labeled with `Commit changes` in the pop-up window.
+    - *use `git`*: clone the repository with `git clone https://github.com/SEU-ICS/shell-lab-<your id here>.git`, copy your local `tsh.c` file to `shell-lab-<your id here>/tsh.c`, then commit the changes with `git add . && git commit && git push`.
+* **Grading**: Our auto-grading tool will automatically evaluate your submissions every time you push a commit.
 Only you, teachers and TAs can view the score of your submission.
-* You can submit as many times as you want before the deadline.
-The final score will serve as your grade for this lab.
+The score of your final submission will serve as your grade for this lab.

+**NOTE**:

+1. You will not be able to submit your work after the deadline.
+Manage your time properly.
+2. The online auto-grader runs slow and should only be used to obtain your final score.
+Use the provided scripts locally to debug and evaluate your `tsh`.
+3. **DO NOT** modify **ANYTHING** under the `.github` directory of your repository.
+A script will examine your repositories for such behaviors after the deadline, and we will regrade your submission if you violate this rule.

 Further instructions, if any, will be announced in form of class group notifications.